-So, after finding some more photo inspiration I decided that adding white wood paneling would give me the lightness the room needs, while still letting me have the dark navy color I really wanted.
-Any kind of paneling is great for breaking up a space… bead board, wainscoting, and of course, shiplap.
+I decided that adding white wood paneling would give me the lightness the room needs, while allowing me to have the dark navy color I wanted.
+Any kind of paneling is great for breaking up a space… bead board, wainscoting and of course, shiplap.

 But let’s get real.
 Real shiplap is out of my budget.
 That’s where the DIY faux shiplap walls came into play.